 Or neither one of them, as a matter of fact.

-You can freely grab the bits and pieces that you like from all different sources, add some of your own on top of it, and in the end you’ll be still able to proudly say “This is my bullet journal!”
+You can freely grab the bits and pieces you like from all the different sources available, add some of your own on top of it, and in the end, you’ll be still able to proudly say “This is my bullet journal!”

 Don’t let anybody else tell you differently – as long as it works for you, no matter how you’ve set it up, it’s PERFECT!